theobald-software/theobald-software.github.io/content/_en/xtract-universal/xu-destinations/azure-storage/blob-connection.md

 3. Enter a name for the new destination.
 4. Select the *Azure Storage (Blob / Data Lake)* destination type from the drop-down list.
 The destination parameters appear.

-The window "Destination Details" now consists of two tabs:
+The window "Destination Details" consists of two tabs:
 - Azure Storage
 - File Format